fluid-project/handbook.floeproject.org/src/documents/AccessibilityPrinciples.md

 Understanding the standards for making web content accessible is a great place to start.

-The <a class="link-external" rel="nofollow" href="http://www.w3.org/TR/WCAG20/">Web Content Accessibility Guidelines</a> are particularly important to Web content creators of text, images, forms, sounds, and more.
+The <a href="http://www.w3.org/TR/WCAG20/">Web Content Accessibility Guidelines</a> are particularly important to Web content creators of text, images, forms, sounds, and more.
 Below is an introduction to its basic principles.

 ## Accessibility Principles